2018 United States adenovirus outbreak: Sept. 2018: New Jersey outbreak

 In September 2018, an adenovirus outbreak began at the Wanaque Center for Nursing and Rehabilitation, a care facility for those with short-term rehab or long-term needs in Wanaque, New Jersey. on September 26, 2018, when a child developed symptoms of a respiratory ailment in the pediatric ventilator unit, followed by a second child misdiagnosed as having respiratory ailments.
 At the time, Wanaque did not have enough space to isolate the ill children from others.
 The parents of ill patients were notified on October 19, 2018, and that day as well the NJ health department was notified of a "cluster of respiratory illnesses."
-Two children had died at that point while twenty overall had showed symptoms.
+Two children had died at that point while twenty overall had shown symptoms.
 On October 10, 2018, the state Health Department sent a communicable disease specialist to the center.
 The outbreak proved to be the type 7 adenovirus.
 Not typically dangerous, it can be deadly to vulnerable patients.

 The commissioner of the New Jersey Department of Health was notified about the outbreak on October 19, when five children had died.
 The state sent inspectors on October 21 in a surprise inspection, concluding that the center had yet to "establish and maintain an infection prevention and control program."
 Six employees were observed inadequately washing their hands, continued in inspections on November 9, 11, and 13.
 Medicare inspections of the facility in 2016 and 2017 had also found "infection control issues."

 On October 24, 2018, a government inspection report cited Wanaque for several deficiencies from 2015 to 2018.
 Elnahal, head of the state health department, asserted the issues had been corrected and that the state would permanently surveil the facility.

 Reported on November 9, 2018, two anonymous employees spoke to NJ Advance Media and claimed that "senior administrators delayed sending kids to the hospital" to keep the pediatric unit as full as possible, maximizing funds amounting to $519.46 from Medicaid per patient per day.
 After the report, the state health commissioner sent inspectors to the facility.
 After November 12, 2018, the outbreak was reported under control.